Marketcircle/AXElements/README.markdown

 ## Road Map

-An idealized outline of how things will progress in the next couple of releases
+There are still a bunch of things that could be done to improve AXElements.
+The README only contains an idealized outline of some of the high-level items that should get done in the next couple of releases.

 ### 0.7 (or maybe 1.0)